jermhern/PersonalLanding/README.md

-# Portfolio-June
+# Landing
-This is simply my most updated portfolio to showcase my projects and skills!
+This is simply my most updated landing page.